 - Media freedom and Freedom of Expression monitoring which leads to issuance of alerts and communiqués on both positive and negative developments within the sector and the nation in general

 - Media coverage of elections to ensure issue based reporting and improve the skills base and professionalism of media workers

-MISA Malawi gives out awards every year as part of the celebrations to mark World Press Freedom Day.
+MISA Malawi gives out awards every year as part of the celebrations to mark World Press Freedom Day and honour journalism excellence in Malawi.
 The awards are aimed at motivating journalists to improve coverage of specialised fields such as health, agriculture, child rights or human rights and at the same time provide the Chapter with an opportunity to assess gaps in the sector.
-The awards have grown from seven in 2003 to 49 in 2016.

 MISA Malawi believes that a “less informed and competent media is a hazard to society.”
 The Chapter therefore partners with different stakeholders to build the capacity of the media and ensure that the sector is knowledgeable, accountable and professional.